-Olympic athletes often push their bodies to the limits, so it’s not surprising many of these individuals suffer from chronic pain.
-Whether an injury or years of vigorous training caused the injury, some of the top athletes in the world suffer from chronic pain.
+Olympic athletes often push their bodies to the limits, so it’s not surprising many of these individuals suffer from Complex Regional Pain Syndrome.
+Whether an injury or years of vigorous training caused the injury, some of the top athletes in the world suffer from Complex Regional Pain Syndrome.
 Carin Jennings Gabarra is one such individual.

 Carin Jennings Gabarra is best known as a member of the 1996 US Women’s Gold Medal soccer team.
 Her pain doesn’t seem to stem from an injury sustained while playing.
 Carin simply went for a jog one day and her back seized up, causing her to double over in pain.
 Physical therapy did not treat the pain enough to allow her to perform, so she relies on nerve block injections.